Generalized Yee methods: Scalable symplectic finite element Maxwell solvers: Introduction

-The Yee algorithm \cite{yee_numerical_1966,taflove_computational_2005}---alternatively, the finite difference time domain (FDTD) method---defines electromagnetic fields on a cubic mesh.
-It associates to each edge a component of the electric field $\w{E}$, and to each face a component of the magnetic field $\w{B}$.
-This discretization reflects a natural geometric description of Maxwell's equations, in which one defines ${\w{E}\in\Lambda^1(\mR^3)}$ as a differential $\text{1-form}$ on $\mR^3$ and ${\w{B}\in\Lambda^2(\mR^3)}$ as a differential $\text{2-form}$ on $\mR^3$.
+The Yee algorithm \cite{yee_numerical_1966,taflove_computational_2005}---alternatively, the finite difference time domain (FDTD) method---defines electromagnetic fields on a cubical mesh.
+It associates to each \emph{edge} a component of the electric field $\w{E}$, and to each \emph{face} a component of the magnetic field $\w{B}$.
+This discretization reflects a natural geometric description of Maxwell's equations, in which ${\w{E}\in\Lambda^1(\mR^3)}$ is a differential $\text{1-form}$ and ${\w{B}\in\Lambda^2(\mR^3)}$ is a differential $\text{2-form}$.
 In this way, Yee's method employs a technique adopted in many \emph{structure-preserving algorithms} \cite{hairer_geometric_2006}, wherein differential $k$-forms are discretized by associating them with $k$-dimensional features of a mesh \cite{whitney_geometric_1957,desbrun_discrete_2005,arnold_finite_2006,arnold_finite_2010}.